QuantEcon/python_lecture_sandpit/source/rst/BCG_incomplete_mkts.rst

    :math:`k(\zeta) = K`, :math:`b(\zeta) = B` for all
    :math:`\zeta \in [0,1]`

-In this notebook, we restrict ourselves to describing symmetric equilibria.
+In this lecture, we restrict ourselves to describing symmetric equilibria.

 Asset Markets